 "Υπέρ πατρίδος το παν"

-Listen to a sentence from the Cultural Heritage text and answer the following questions…
+Listen to the audio fragment and answer the following questions

 Read the story